Openmsg-io/version_1.0/README.md

 If you're not using PHP, the provided code can be used as a reference and easily adapted to any programming language.
 Get Started
 Take a look at the Overview and then the Setup guide

+Openmsg Addresses are formatted as a numeric ID, an asterix, then domain, like so: 0672534*domain.com